 In terms of other guys, what sort of physiques turn you on?

 The physiques of other men I find most attractive are taller than me – 6’2” or over – muscular, and 30-40 pounds heavier than me.

 As you get older, are you getting more comfortable or confident with your body?

-I’m getting both more comfortable and confident as a I approach my body/mind ideal.
-There are some non-negotiable points – low-sugar/low-carb/low-cholesterol diet and a fair amount of exercise – I need to maintain in order to keep myself together.
-These points are now fairly well integrated into my life – there is an amazing amount of peace and life-clarity that comes from having oneself together, even if not perfectly so.
+I’m getting both more comfortable and confident as a I approach my body-mind ideal.
+There are some non-negotiable points – a low-sugar, low-carb, low-cholesterol diet and a fair amount of exercise.
+That’s what I need to maintain in order to keep myself together.
+These points are now fairly well integrated into my life – there is an amazing amount of peace and life-clarity that comes from having myself together, even if not perfectly so.